chisness/aipoker/aipoker.md

 What about advantage and A2C?

 ### Monte Carlo CFR Variations
 CFR can be improved by sampling paths of the game tree rather than traversing over the entire tree in each iteration.
+The benefit is that each iteration is much faster and therefore updates to the regret and strategy values happen faster and are then used not only by the nodes touched in that iteration, but also in nodes that share the same information set.

 Two common sampling methods are:

 1. External Sampling: Sampling all nodes external to the traversing player.
 Both players swap being the traverser and the sampling is the chance nodes and the non-traversing player nodes, while all actions from the traversing player are traversed.
 2. Chance Sampling: Sampling the chance node (i.e., the random deal of the cards) and then exploring the entirety of the tree given that deal of cards